mikrima/UnityAccessibilityPlugin/README.md

 <b>Does this make VoiceOver recognize my Unity app?</b><br>
 No. This plugin works and acts like a screen-reader - it does not expose Unity's UI to native screen readers.
 It basically reimplements the functionality of VoiceOver (and then some).
-Exposing the UI tree to the native screen readers is impossible, because both UGUI and NGUI work in a different way.
+Exposing the UI tree to the native screen readers is not feasible, because UGUI and NGUI don't work this way.
 <br><br>
 <b>Can this plugin circumvent the problem with TalkBack blocking input?</b><br>
 TalkBack blocks input to Unity on an OS level, and this plugin can not circumvent that.